Tsomoriri/PhysNet-RadarNowcast/README.md

 # PhysNet-RadarNowcast

-Applying PINN to radar data for nowcasting weather part of my ongoing masters thesis.
+Applying PINN to radar data for nowcasting weather, part of my ongoing masters thesis.